telerik/ajax-docs/api/server/Telerik.Web.UI/RadWizard.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  ImagePosition `RadWizardImagePostion`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets or sets a value indicating the position of the image within the step.

+###  IsSkinSet `String`

+For internal use.

+###  Localization `WizardButtons`

+Gets the localization.

+###  LocalizationPath `WizardButtons`

+Gets or sets a value indicating where RadWizard will look for its .resx localization files.

+###  NavigationBarPosition `RadWizardNavigationBarPosition`

+Gets or sets the position of the NavigationBar.

+###  NavigationButtonsPosition `RadWizardNavigationButtonsPosition`

+Gets or sets the position of the navigation buttons.

+###  OnClientButtonClicked `String`

+The client-side event that is fired when some button is clicked.

+###  OnClientButtonClicking `String`

+The client-side cancelable event that is fired when some button is clicked.

+###  OnClientLoad `String`

+Gets or sets a value indicating the client-side event handler that is called
+            after the RadWizard client-side object is initialized.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.
+If specified, the OnClienLoad client-side event handler is
+                called after the wizard is fully initialized on the client.A single parameter - the wizard client object - is passed to the handler.This event cannot be cancelled.

+###  ProgressBarPosition `RadWizardProgressBarPosition`

+Gets or sets the position of the ProgressBar.

-###  RuntimeSkin `String`
+###  ProgressPercent `Int32`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.
+Gets or sets the position of the ProgressPercent.

-###  EnableAjaxSkinRendering `String`
+###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

 #### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ClientStateFieldID `String`
+###  RenderedSteps `RadWizardRenderedSteps`

+Gets or sets a value indicating whether tabs should postback when clicked.

+#### Remarks
+RadWizard will postback provided one of the following conditions is met:

+            			The RenderedSteps property is set to true.

 ###  RenderMode `RenderMode`